Hanifl Centre for Outdoor Education & Environmental Study

 Head of Programmes

 He teaches a course on Himalayan Geography for Pitt in the Himalaya (Study Abroad Programme).
-He is also an instructor for courses in Wilderness First Aid & CPR and recently completed his WEMT at Missoula with Aerie Backcountry Medicine.
+He is also an instructor for courses in Wilderness Medicine & CPR and is a Wilderness Emergency Medical Technician (WEMT) from Missoula with Aerie Backcountry Medicine.

 Head of Operations